The superannuation guarantee

 - contributions made from your after-tax income by you or your employer

-- contributions made by your spouse to your super fund
+- spouse contributions to your super fund

 - personal contributions you make that you’re not claiming as an income tax deduction.